takuyatsuchida/ReControl/README.md

 ## Installation

-1. Download the latest installer `ReControl-x.x.x-x64.msi` from the [**Releases**](https://github.com/takuyatsuchida/ReControl/releases) page.
-2. Run the downloaded `.msi` file to install the application.
-3. Restart Windows to apply the key remapping.

-The installer will:
+You can install using **WinGet** or download and run the **MSI installer**.

+During installation, the setup program automatically:

-* Place the executable in `C:\Program Files\ReControl`.
+- Places the executable in `C:\Program Files\ReControl`.
-* Add the application to your startup programs through a registry key so that it runs automatically when Windows starts.
+- Adds the application to your startup programs via a registry key so it runs automatically when Windows starts.
-* Create a `Scancode Map` entry in the Windows registry to remap <kbd>CapsLock</kbd> to <kbd>RCtrl</kbd>.
+- Creates a `Scancode Map` entry in the Windows registry to remap <kbd>CapsLock</kbd> to <kbd>RCtrl</kbd>.

 > [!IMPORTANT]
 >